-Sean Emberley is joining the Essex North Shore leadership team as Assistant Principal.
+Sean Emberley, Assistant Principal, joined the Essex North Shore leadership team as Assistant Principal in 2021.
 Prior to this role, Sean worked as an administrator and faculty member in the Danvers and Lynn Public Schools.
 Sean brings many years of educational experience and a passion to inspire students to be the best version of themselves.

 Sean grew up in Lynn and graduated from St. John’s Prep.
 He earned a Bachelor’s Degree in English Literature and Communications from Assumption College, a master’s degree in Education in Counseling Psychology from Cambridge College, and a CAGS in Educational Leadership from UMass Lowell.

-Mr. Embrey has been a presenter at the October 2019 MA DESE Leap (Leading Educational Access Project ) conference, a Presenter for Massachusetts Partnerships for Youth, Inc. conferences on restorative justice practices.
+Mr. Emberley has been a presenter at the October 2019 MA DESE Leap (Leading Educational Access Project ) conference, a Presenter for Massachusetts Partnerships for Youth, Inc. conferences on restorative justice practices.